International Association of Agricultural Economists

 The International Association of Agricultural Economists (IAAE) is an International professional organization for agricultural economists.
 IAAE publishes the peer-reviewed journal Agricultural Economics.
 The flagship conference of the International Association of Agricultural Economists (IAAE), the International Conference of Agricultural Economists (ICAE), is held every three years.

-Although founded in England in 1929, the Association was only formally incorporated as a 501(c)(6) organization in the USA as of 2012, as the "International Association of Agricultural Economists, Inc".
-The related "Fund for the International Conference of Agricultural Economics" was registered as a 501(c)(3) organization in the USA in 1960, to offer support for travel and registration costs to the triennial conference.
+Although founded in England in 1929, the Association was only formally incorporated as a 501(c)(6) organization in the US as of 2012, as the "International Association of Agricultural Economists, Inc".
+The related "Fund for the International Conference of Agricultural Economics" was registered as a 501(c)(3) organization in the US in 1960, to offer support for travel and registration costs to the triennial conference.

 History

 The International Association of Agricultural Economists was formed in 1929 as a result of meetings organized by Leonard Knight Elmhirst and Carl Edwin Ladd.
 These were in part a response to the agricultural depression of the 1920s, following World War I. The meetings were hosted by Elmhirst and his wife, heiress Dorothy Payne Whitney, at their home Dartington Hall in Devon, England.

 Elmhirst's first conference at Dartington Hall in 1929 was followed by a second conference at his alma mater, Cornell University, USA, in 1930.
 International travel for many of the attendees was subsidized with the help of the Carnegie Endowment and the General Education Board of the Rockefeller Foundation.
 At the 1930 conference, what was then known as the International Conference of Agricultural Economists (ICAE) adopted a constitution and agreed to publish proceedings for each meeting.
-Leonard Elmhirst served as the president of the new organization from 1929-1958, and was subsequently designated as the "founder president" (1959-1974).
+Leonard Elmhirst served as the president of the new organization from 1929 to 1958, and was subsequently designated as the "founder president" (1959-1974).
 George F. Warren (USA) and Max Sering (Germany) were the first co-vice presidents.